Mobile Food Units

 Written copies of the memo with the above information have been mailed and emailed out to existing permit holders.
 Any questions can be directed to our division at (512) 393-8444.

-Mobile food units that utilize propane must have an annual propane pressure test before being able to renew their MFU permit.
+Mobile food units that utilize propane must have an annual propane pressure test before the initial or renewal inspection.
 MFUs currently permitted by the City that have grills, gas stoves, fryers, or other food equipment that can produce grease vapors, shall have a fire suppression system installed on the vent hood by August 1st, 2020.
-New Mobile Food Units shall meet this requirement before a mobile food unit permit can be re-issued.
+New Mobile Food Units shall meet this requirement before a mobile food unit permit can be issued.

 A new MFU application will need to be submitted in order to begin the renewal process.